jnair37/anthropic-hack/README.md

 - HTML/CSS/Bootstrap

 ## Deployment
 This project can be downloaded and run locally.
+Setup instructions are as follows:

+   1. Install relevant dependencies with `pip install -r requirements.txt`.
+   2. Run the app locally with `flask --app privacv run`.

 ## Future Enhancements
 In the future, we hope to enhance our redaction process and test out more use cases to make it more robust.
 We also hope to provide more functionality, such as cover letter help, technical interview practice, and web deployment.